 Compared to Canada, the cost of essentials like groceries, transportation, and leisure activities in Barbados can be significantly higher.
 Import taxes and duties contribute to the high cost of living on the island, which is offset somewhat by its tropical climate and beautiful beaches.

-If you’re wondering how the prices look in both countries, check out the sample cost of goods and services in the comparison table below:
+If you’re wondering how the prices look in both countries, check out this table comparing the average cost of everyday items and expenses in Canada and Barbados:

 Prices are in $CAD